rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/02-form-storage-adapters.markdown

 Each method of the storage adapter is passed a very useful `DDMStorageAdapter[Save/Delete/Get]Request`.
-The request objects contain getter methods that return of useful contextual information.
+The request objects contain getter methods that return useful contextual information.

 You must only worry about your implementation needs and building/returning the appropriate response objects.
 The Forms application's service code looks up the